swestastic/Hubbard_1D/README.md

 Two methods of modeling a periodic 1D Hubbard Chain using DQMC.
 Firstly using [SmoQyDQMC.jl](https://github.com/SmoQySuite/SmoQyDQMC.jl) and secondly following a [writeup by Dr. Richard Scalettar](https://scalettar.physics.ucdavis.edu/michigan/howto1.pdf)

+**Note** Hubbard_Chain.jl is intended to be used with [my fork of SmoQyDQMC](https://github.com/swestastic/SmoQyDQMC.jl/) which has significantly fewer file reads and writes.

 The Interaction Hamiltonian for both methods is parameterized as follows in a particle-hole symmetric form:

 ```math